 Country/Region Short name Definition

-Australia AUSTRALI Excludes the overseas territories.
+Australia AUSTRALIA Excludes the overseas territories.
 Data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y-1 and ends on 30 June Y are labelled as Year Y.

 Austria AUSTRIA

 Belgium BELGIUM

 Canada CANADA

 Chile CHILE Data start in 1971.
 Chile is currently seeking accession to full IEA membership (Accession country); therefore, it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.

-Colombia COLOMBIA Data start in 1971.
-Data for Colombia prior to 1990 in the Oil Information may be different from those in World Energy Statistics due to a change in reporting methodology.
+COLOMBIA Data start in 1971.

+Colombia Data for Colombia prior to 1990 in the Oil Information may be different from those in World Energy Statistics due to a change in reporting methodology.

 Colombia is currently seeking accession to full IEA membership (Accession country), therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.

 Costa Rica COSTARICA Costa Rica joined the OECD in May 2021; data are included in the OECD aggregates.

 Czech Republic CZECH Data start in 1971.

 Denmark DENMARK Excludes Greenland and the Faroe Islands, except prior to 1990, where data on oil for Greenland were included with the Danish statistics.

 Estonia ESTONIA

 Finland FINLAND

 Country/Region Short name Definition France FRANCE From 2011 data onwards includes Monaco, and the following overseas departments (Guadeloupe; French Guiana; Martinique; Mayotte; and Réunion); and excludes the overseas collectivities (New Caledonia; French Polynesia; Saint Barthélemy; Saint Martin; Saint Pierre and Miquelon; and Wallis and Futuna).
 Prior to 2011, France includes Monaco and excludes the following overseas departments and territories: Guadeloupe; French Guiana; Martinique; Mayotte and Réunion; New Caledonia; French Polynesia; Saint Barthélemy; Saint Martin; Saint Pierre and Miquelon; and Wallis and Futuna.
 Germany GERMANY Includes the new Federal states of Germany from 1970 onwards.
 Greece GREECE Hungary HUNGARY Data start in 1965.
 Iceland ICELAND Ireland IRELAND Israel ISRAEL The statistical data for Israel are supplied by and under the responsibility of the relevant Israeli authorities.
 The use of such data by the OECD is without prejudice to the status of the Golan Heights, East Jerusalem and Israeli settlements in the West Bank under the terms of international law.
 Israel is currently seeking accession to full IEA membership (Accession country); therefore, it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.
 Italy ITALY Includes San Marino and the Holy See.
 Japan JAPAN Includes Okinawa.
 Starting 1990, data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as Year Y. Korea KOREA Data start in 1971.
 Latvia LATVIA Data start in 1990.
 Prior to that, they are included within Former Soviet Union.
-Latvia is currently seeking accession to full IEA membership (Accession country).
-However, Latvia is not yet included in the IEA member countries aggregate (IEATOT) in the AOSWORLD file.
+Latvia became an IEA member in October 2024.
+Accordingly, starting with this edition, Latvia is included in the IEA Total aggregate for data starting in 1990 (except for the AOSWORLD file, which will be updated in the July 2025 release).